JamesLaverack/mrpack-container/README.md

 # mrpack-container

-A command line application that turns a Modrinth `.mrpack` file into a ready-to-use container image.
+A command line utility that turns a Modrinth `.mrpack` file into a ready-to-use container image.

 `mrpack-container` is:
 - Fast